boyic3133/Convert/README.md

-# Convert
-converter for ICS 3UI
+# Converter for ICS 3UI
 # This is for assignment #1